Challenges to decisions of England and Wales magistrates' courts: Appeal to the Crown Court

 A person convicted of an offence by a magistrates' court may appeal to the Crown Court against their sentence.
 A person who pleaded not guilty may also appeal against his conviction.
-A person who has pleaded guilty may only appeal if his guilty plea was equivocal when made, if his guilty plea has subsequently shown to be equivocal, if he wishes to argue that he had already been acquitted or convicted of the same offence on another occasion, or where a reference is made by the Criminal Cases Review Commission.
+A person who has pleaded guilty may only appeal if his guilty plea was equivocal when made, if his guilty plea has subsequently shown to be equivocal, if they wish to argue that they had already been acquitted or convicted of the same offence on another occasion, or where a reference is made by the Criminal Cases Review Commission.

 The appeal to the Crown Court is by way of rehearing.
 New evidence may be called, but the Crown Court has no power to amend information upon which the appellant was convicted (or revoke amendments made by the magistrates' court).
 The Crown Court will consider whether the decision of the magistrates' court was correct rather than whether it was reasonable.
 The Crown Court may confirm, reverse or vary the original decision or may remit the case to the magistrates' court.
 When acting in this capacity, the Crown Court may not order a sentence which the magistrates' court had no power to order.

 The appeal will ordinarily be heard by a Crown Court judge and two magistrates (who will not be those involved in the original trial).
 If the appeal is from a youth court then there will ordinarily be one male and one female magistrate and each will be authorised to sit in the Youth Court.
 Decisions on law should be made by the Crown Court judge.
 Decisions on the facts may be made by a majority.
 The presiding judge should give reasons for the decision, whether the appeal is allowed or refused.

-Irrespective of whether the convicted person is against sentence or conviction, he has not more than 21 days after sentence or the date sentence is deferred, whichever is earlier, to lodge a notice of appeal.
+Irrespective of whether the convicted person is appealing against sentence or conviction, they have not more than 21 days after sentence or the date sentence is deferred, whichever is earlier, to lodge a notice of appeal.
 No particular form is stipulated, but the notice must state whether the appeal is against conviction, against sentence or against both and the reasons for the appeal.
 Applications made out of time may be considered by the Crown Court, taking into account the merits of the case and the reasons for the delay.

 Pending the appeal, a person may be granted bail by the magistrates' court or Crown Court.

 A party aggrieved by the decision of the Crown Court may appeal by way of case stated or apply for judicial review.